Benefits of Non-Promoted Facebook Posts

 How to Make Your Non-Promoted Posts Engaging

 Facebook engagement is the act of someone “liking,” sharing, or commenting on a social post, thus affecting the visibility of your content.
 These actions are essential for a social media strategy because they encourage interaction with current and potential patients.
-While both “likes” and comments are valuable, “sharing” is the most important aspect of engagement due to its ability to gain post reach, which increases how many people see your content.
+While both “likes” and comments are valuable, “sharing” can enhance the post’s reach, which increases the number of Facebook users that see your content.

 Need Help?
 Want to Learn More?
 Let’s Chat.